TRK307/layered-threat-blocking-openwrt-banip-control-d/README.md

 ✅ Used to have no idea if "weird" traffic numbers were actually weird.
 Now there's a baseline (~0.4% invalid-conntrack traffic) to compare against later, which matters once a dual-WAN setup enters the picture.

-Honestly, the DNS side was the more satisfying win — Control D's dashboard shows blocked vs. bypassed traffic in real time, so the payoff is immediate.
+Honestly, the DNS side was the more satisfying win.
+Control D's dashboard shows blocked vs. bypassed traffic in real time, so the payoff is immediate.
 The firewall side is quieter but catches a different kind of problem entirely, which is why both are worth running side by side.

 ## Guides